VioletsOleander/vault-vanilla/logs/Personal Log.md

 \[Book\]
 - [[book-notes/Probabilistic Graphical Models-Principles and Techniques|Probabilistic Graphical Models-Principles and Techniques]]: CH4.6.1
+    CH4-Undirected Graphical Models
+        CH4.6-Partially Directed Models
             CH4.6.1-Conditional Random Fields
                 CRF models conditional distribution by partially directed graph, whose advantage lies in its more flexibility.
 CRF allows us to use Markov network's factor decomposition semantics to represent conditional distribution.
 The specification of factors has lots of flexibility compared to explicitly specifying CPD in conditional Bayesian networks.
 But this flexibility in turn restrict expandability, because the parameters learned has less semantics on their own.
 - [[book-notes/面向计算机科学的组合数学|面向计算机科学的组合数学]]: CH4-CH4.4.1
+    CH4-线性常系数递推关系
         Make general term the coefficient in generating function to relating generating function with recurrence relation, and then turn recurrence formula into a equation about generating function, thus solve the generating function, then derive the general term of the recurrence.

 \[Doc\]
 - [[Learn the Basics|pytorch/tutorial/beginner/Learn the Basics]]